 Friendly reminder: Start at the Taipa Houses Museum since last admittance there is at 5:30 pm.

 Dinner suggestion: Try out A Petisqueira and be sure to order the garlic prawns – they’re just amazing!
-A Petisqueira is a down home Portuguese joint with good affordable prices and a great wine selection.
+A Petisqueira is a down home Portuguese joint with affordable prices and a fine wine selection.
 Reservations are usually essential.
 If you can’t get in there, O Manuel is just as good, and perhaps the preferable option post-Covid.

 3 Day Macau Trip Plan: Day 2